Tribute to Bob Munk: long-time HIV positive US treatment activist and educator

 Bob was one of the first US activists that we met in the late 1990s while we were working at AIDS Treatment Project.

 Community meetings back then were often lively and Bob was notable for his steady calmness and kindness in interactions that could otherwise be energetic and sometimes volatile.
 The tributes that have followed his death have all focused on this gentleness and on his generosity to other activists.

 Bob also worked internationally and was one of the few long-term US members of the European AIDS Treatment Group (EATG).

-Since 1997, Bob started and developed The New Mexico AIDS Infonet resource (www.aidsinfonet.org) of non-technical fact sheets that was unparalleled for both the breadth of the subjects and the insistence on writing for reading age of 12, so that even complex science issues were explained in everyday language.
-This was driven by the belief that all HIV positive people had a right to easy-to-understand, accurate and up-to-date information in order to be actively involved in decisions related to their own health care.
+Since 1997, Bob started and developed The New Mexico AIDS Infonet resource (www.aidsinfonet.org) of non-technical fact sheets that was unparalleled for both the breadth of the subjects and the insistence on writing for reading age of 12.
+This meant that even complex science issues were explained in everyday language.
+Bob believed that all HIV positive people have a right to accurate, up-to-date and easy-to-understand information in order to be actively involved in decisions related to their own health care.